TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 ```

 ## Functions
 We're not done yet.
-We need to implement the [function definitions](FuncDefs) that our "*luckyPeople*" process uses.
+We need to implement the [function definitions][3] that our "*luckyPeople*" process uses.
 ### isValid_Person
 We want to validate the input in order to make sure that it represents data of a person that can actually exist.
 ```